 Teams will support practice change, measure and evaluate their success and share their experience with others across the province.
 Teams will be expected to provide regular reporting as a condition of participating, but measurements will be kept as simple as possible to avoid extra burden.

-For evaluation purposes, teams will also be asked to share information and data following the completion of the initiative in January 2021.
+For evaluation purposes, teams will also be asked to share information and data following the completion of the initiative.

 Team members should plan to: